habanoz/tech-feed/_posts/2023-06-02-java-and-go-rest-application-comparison.md

 All applications are containerized using docker.
 Docker compose is used to start the containers.

 K6 tool is used for testing.
 Test script first makes a post call.
 The same object is used all the time.
 The post call is followed by a get call which fetches all available records.
+During test 10K virtual users are used for 30 seconds.
+Tests are repeated twice to avoid unlucky executions.

 All code, confifuration files and commands can be found in Github repository [1].